Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Barlow Graph Auto-Encoder

 \subsubsection{Covariance Loss ($L_{\mathrm{cov}}$)}

-The loss, proposed by \cite{barlow} includes the normalization of the embeddings by dividing with the standard deviation across the batch.
-As per our experimental findings, this normalization approach does not improve the performance in graph-datasets.
-Therefore, instead of computing the cross-correlation matrix, we compute the cross-covariance matrix and use the $\mathrm{sigmoid}$ function to individually normalize the absolute entries $c_{\ell m}$.
+The correlation-loss in \cite{barlow} (also employed in \cite{g-bt}) involves normalization by the standard deviation of the embedding vectors, centered across the input batch (equation $2$ in \cite{barlow}).
+While this works for images and for nodes of the graphs, it has a tendency to obscure the information in the relative strengths of the links in a graph.
+For graph-datasets, we often replace cosine similarity with dot products, followed by a sigmoid (as done in ~\cite{vgae}, \cite{evgae},and \cite{mvgrl}, etc.) as it helps in preventing the information in the magnitude of the vectors.
+Following this approach, instead of computing the cross-correlation matrix, we compute the cross-covariance matrix and use the $\mathrm{sigmoid}$ function to individually normalize the absolute entries $c_{\ell m}$.
 The loss $L_{\mathrm{cov}}$ is then computed as a summation of two terms corresponding to the mean of diagonal elements and off-diagonal elements of $\gC$.

 where $\lambda$ defines the trade-off between the two terms.
 The first term of \eqref{eq:l_cov} is the invariance term.
 When minimized, it makes the embedding stable towards distortions.
 The second term refers to the cross-covariance between different components of $\gC$.
 When minimized, it reduces the redundancy between different components of the vectors.
 The entries $c_{\ell m}$ of $\gC$ are given by